“If a man does not master his circumstances then he is bound to be mastered by them.”

 As the story develops, the reader suspects Michel de Montaigne’s ideas are to set the mood, which adds to the sense of nostalgia the reader absorbs.
 The third essay of Montaigne’s actually solidifies this idea in referencing Rousseau and quoting Seneca.

 “We are never present with, but always beyond ourselves: fear, desire, hope, still push us on towards the future, depriving us, in the meantime, of the sense and consideration of that which is to amuse us with the thought of what shall be, even when we shall be no more.”
 Michel de Montaigne

 This is then followed by Seneca’s proverb: “Calamitosus est animus futuri auxius.” which translates to“The mind anxious about the future is unhappy.”

 Herein lies the idea of the Count’s aim to master his circumstances, so as to not be anxious about the future.
-The conflict in the novel is internal, which is brilliantly contrasted with the climate of political turmoil happening right outside the doors of that hotel (and sometimes within).
+The conflict in the novel is internal, which is brilliantly contrasted with the tumultuous political climate happening right outside the doors of that hotel (and sometimes within).

 The narrator describes the dilemma for the Count as follows:

 “Having acknowledged that a man must master his circumstances or otherwise be mastered by them, the Count thought it worth considering how one was most likely to achieve this aim when one had been sentenced to a life of confinement.”

 The Count’s model for mastering his circumstances is most interesting and aligns with Paul Valery’s serious commitment to a call for action in poetic thinking.